top of page

 Biography

 I grew up in Houston, Texas.
 I dropped out of high school but reignited my academic passion when I enrolled in a philosophy elective at my local community college.
 I went on to receive my B.A. and M.A. in Philosophy at the University of Wyoming.
-I was an adjunct at the University of Houston-Downtown for a year before joining the PhD program in philosophy at the University of Miami.
-I was a guest on the Philosopher's Nest podcast where I discuss my unconventional academic trajectory as well as my work on humor.
+I taught at the University of Houston-Downtown before joining the PhD program in philosophy at the University of Miami.

 fullsizeoutput_1d17_edited.jpg